RWaltersMA/movingaverage/README.md

 # MongoDB, MySQL, Kafka Connect, MongoDB Connector for Apache Kafka and R example - Stock example

-This demo generates fake stock data and populates two databases - MySQL and MongoDB.
+<p>This demo generates fake stock data and populates two databases - MySQL and MongoDB.
 Data flows from these databases to Kafka topics via their respetive connectors - Debezium MySQL and MongoDB Connector for Apache Kafka.
 Data from both topics are  then sinked to a MongoDB cluster in MongoDB Atlas using the MongoDB Connector for Apache Kafka as a sink.
-With the combined data in Atlas we connect using an R client like RStudio to query the data for a moving average and other queries.
+With the combined data in Atlas we connect using an R client like RStudio to query the data for a moving average and other queries.</p>

 ## Requirements
   - Docker 18.09+